urlbox/urlbox-python/README.md

 # NB: This is NOT your api_secret, that's different.
 webhook_secret = "YOUR_WEBHOOK_SECRET"

-# This will either return true (if the signature is genuinely from UrlBox)
+# This will either return true (if the signature is genuinely from Urlbox)
 #   or it will raise a InvalidHeaderSignatureError (if the signature is not from Urlbox)
 webhook_validator.call(header_signature, payload, webhook_secret)
 ```